DylanMoss1/CrystalBall/README.md

 ## Usage

 > [!WARNING]
-> The first seed search will take a long time (and may crash / timeout).
+> The first time the mod is ran, it will take a long time to find a seed.
+If the search timeout is exceeded YOU MUST EXIT AND REOPEN BALATRO.
-> This is expected while the search searcher compiles, subsequent runs will be _much_ faster.
+> After the first search, subsequent runs will be _much_ faster.

 **Non-legendary Jokers:**
 - Found in shop & buffoon packs.